Today we are going to test the Arduino compiler, by doing a series of simple tests to see how smart it is at making optimizations in our code.

 }

-Indeed, the compiler has not only been able to calculate the correct result without calling the function, but in the binary code, the loop and the function completely disappear!
+Indeed, the compiler has not only been able to calculate the correct result without calling the function, but in the binary code the loop and the function will disappear completely!

 benchmark 1000000: 3000000 1us

-Well, it is clear that this compiler is very smart.
-Let’s try to make its life more difficult.
-Instead of adding an unchanging number, let’s add a number that does change.
+Well, it’s clear that this compiler is very smart.
+Let’s try to make life more difficult for it.
+Instead of adding a number that doesn’t change, let’s add a number that does change.
 For example, let’s add the loop’s own ‘i’,

 void benchmark()